mixmaxhq/csrf-request-tester/README.md

 ### Goals

-Your overall goal is to preserve same-origin access by Alice while enabling CORS access by Bob and preventing CSRF attacks by Eve.
+Your overall goal is to _preserve same-origin access by Alice_ while _enabling CORS access by Bob_ and _preventing CSRF attacks by Eve_.

 That's a mouthful.
 First, some terminology: